radarthemes/Orbital-Shortcodes/README.md

-# Orbital Shortcodes
+# Radar Shortcodes

-Orbital Shortcodes is a lightweight shortcode plugin for WordPress.
+Radar Shortcodes is a lightweight shortcode plugin for WordPress.
 This plugin currently offers shortcodes such as tabs, accordion, text highlighting, code syntax highlighting and buttons.

 ## Getting Started

-Once activated, Orbital Shortcodes integrates seamlessly into your WordPress website upon installation.
+Once activated, Radar Shortcodes integrates seamlessly into your WordPress website upon installation.
 There are currently no admin pages or custom WYSIWYG buttons for this plugin.....yet.

 ## Shortcodes